Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Results

-Here the dimensionless quantities $k^{**}_n, k^*_n$ and the coefficient $k_n$ (with dimensions) are used.
 This scaling yields the normalized difference to the coefficients for the no slip solution \cref{eq:charEqNoSlip}.
-Applying this scaling to the results shown in \cref{fig:sKnComp} yields the coefficients as depicted in \cref{fig:sKnComp_scaled}.
+Applying this scaling yields the coefficients as depicted in \cref{fig:sKnComp_scaled}.
 The coefficients vary between 0 and 1 as can be expected for a normalized quantity.
 The line connecting several coefficients does not indicate intermediate values but has been added to group the coefficients for certain values of $S$.
-For $S\to 0$, the coefficients $k_n^{**}$ approach $0$, which corresponds to the limit case with no slip \cref{eq:charEqNoSlip}.
+For $S\to 0$, the coefficients $\hat{k}_n$ approach $0$, which corresponds to the limit case with no slip \cref{eq:charEqNoSlip}.
 For a diverging $S$, the coefficients approach unity, which corresponds to the limit case for free slip boundary conditions and therefore \cref{eq:charEqFreeSlip}.
 It can be seen that the coefficients and thereby the results are converging to the two limit cases.
 Furthermore, differences in the solutions are hard to quantify for extremely large or small values of $S$.
-Note that the non-uniform variation of $S$ illustrates the sensitivity to a change in $S$ in a range of approximately $10^{-2}$ to $10^0$.